potestiolab/canvas/README.md

 ## 5.1 - Arguments

 As shown in **Sec.
 5** the coordinates file  of all-atom structure of the biomolecule (_protein.gro_), the file containing the list of survived atoms (_list_survived_atoms.dat_), and the topology file (_topol.top_) are always, mandatory.
 Moreover, the file containing the list of atoms splitted in different domain (_dom.txt_) is strongly recommended, even though is optional.
-On the other hand, the usage of the flags `-r/--resc14 Y, `-c/--code lammps`, and `-s/--solvate n` are optional.
+On the other hand, the usage of the flags `-r/--resc14 Y`, `-c/--code lammps`, and `-s/--solvate n` are optional.
 A short explaination of the above mentioned files is the following:

 * **`protein.gro`**: File containing the coordinates of all-atom structure of the biomolecule in .gro format.